Florida Classic: Halftime Show and Battle of the Bands

 The 14 Karat Gold Dancers of the BCU Marching Wildcats during halftime at the Florida Classic.

 The FAMU Marching 100 during halftime at the Florida Classic.

 Marching bands from both universities compete during the Florida Classic halftime show and at various events during the weekend.

 In a 2006 article, Orlando Weekly Magazine said, "at most college football games, halftime is for beer runs and bathroom breaks.
 At the (Florida Classic), halftime is the reason to go."

 Over the years fans have agreed with these types descriptions of the game's halftime show.
 They also point out that areas under the stadium clear out as fans go to their seats or stand on walkways located at the stadium's end zones because they provide unrestricted views of the football field and the halftime show.

 Prior to the MEAC's contract with ESPN to broadcast the game, the two bands enjoyed almost unlimited time to perform their last, longest and undoubtedly best show of the year.
 In fact, in the 2002 Florida Classic halftime, both bands performed shows that were almost 45 minutes long, nearly tripling the halftime's allotment of only 30 minutes based on NCAA rules.

 The rivalry between the two programs is also evident in phrases used by the bands' announcers.
 Although good friends, Horatio "In Stereo" Walker of Bethune–Cookman's Marching Wildcats and radio jockey Joe Bullard of FAMU's Marching "100," don't express any kind words for the opponent band as they narrate their marching band's respective shows.

 The marching bands' appeal is also used to attract fans to other events during the Florida Classic weekend.
-On Fridays, both bands perform after high school bands during the annual Florida Blue Battle of the Bands at Amway Center.
+On Fridays, both bands perform after high school bands during the annual Florida Blue Battle of the Bands at Kia Center.
 Prior to 2007 while Walt Disney World was still a sponsor, both bands performed annually at a parade at one of the Walt Disney World parks.